First You Build a Cloud: Origin

 Summers and Verdery originally met backstage at the 92nd St. Y in New York in January 2002 on the occasion of a guitar marathon.
 Although their musical background was somewhat different (Summers coming from rock and jazz, and Verdery from classical guitar), both musicians realized that they had played in each others main style on multiple occasions in the past.
 Verdery had occasionally included rock-soul material in his repertoire, including pieces by Jimi Hendrix, Prince and Otis Blackwell, while Summers had studied classical guitar at California State University, Northridge from 1969 to 1973.
-They agreed to meet a few weeks later at Summers' home studio in Venice Beach, California, to explore musical ideas idea and create a hybrid non-generic style.
+They agreed to meet a few weeks later at Summers' home studio in Venice Beach, California, to explore musical ideas and create a hybrid non-generic style.

 The concept to record an album together eventually solidified when Summers and Verdery were approached by classical composer Ingram Marshall to perform in a concerto for acoustic and electric guitar he was putting together called Dark Florescence.
 Summers and Verdery offered to improvise for him to provide inspiration – a move that prompted Verdery to reflect that this might have been a good way to put together an album.
 When the duo reconvened in Venice Beach, they started exchanging ideas with Verdery on acoustic and Summers on electric.
 With the exception of cover renditions of The Police's "Bring on the Night" and Johann Sebastian Bach's "Sarabande" and a brand new composition by Summers ("Now I'm Free"), all the remaining pieces in the album are the result of improvisations in the studio.
 An extra track, "Brotherhood of the Grape" (a reference to the musicians' shared love for wine) was recorded but left out of the album.
 It is, however, available in an early promotional pressing of the CD.